dgsuarez/nonstandardwonderfultools/csvkit_examples.md

 ```

 For "heavier" analysis we can actually use SQL.
 While it can do more than this,
-`csvsql` can create an in memory SQLite db that we can query (the name of the
+`csvsql` can create an in memory SQLite db that where it will run the query
-table comes from the name of the file).
-The output is in CSV (of course!):
+(the name of the table comes from the name of the file).
+The output is in CSV
+(of course!):

 ```{.sh}
 csvsql --query 'SELECT city_name, COUNT(*) FROM "no2-air-pollutant" GROUP BY city_name' no2-air-pollutant.csv